Last updated November 29, 2023

 Audio Vault.net

-Once you have established a free account you can go directly to the Movie Vault where they have MP3 files of movie soundtracks with audio description.
+You do have to established a free account before you can go directly to the Movie Vault where they have MP3 files of movie soundtracks with audio description.

 To create an account, go to their main page: Blind Mice Mega Mall